 When change unceremoniously arrives at work all sorts of havoc can ensue.
 A little like my coffee machine dilemma, we’re not always consulted when changes occur.
 Whether anticipating a new boss or company-wide reorganization — change is challenging.
 It really is.
 I’ve been there.
 I’ve lived through lay-offs, sudden resignations and client shake-ups.
 (I’ve also helped teams move through those very same challenges.)

-Embracing that change is an entirely different story, that is difficult for most of us.
+Embracing that change is an entirely different story, and that is difficult for most of us.

 On some level, we simply have to construct (or wait for) that “new normal” to develop.